Covert Communications Without Pre-Sharing of Side Information and Channel Estimation Over Quasi-Static Fading Channels: Performance Comparisons

 \subsection{Achievable Rate Comparisons}

 Next, Fig.~\ref{fig:AMI} compares the achievable rates of the benchmark and the proposed GS.
 The lengths of data and pilot symbols were $T_{D}=T_{P}=2$, resulting in the total length of $T=4$.
-The number of the transmission bits was set to $B=4$ or $6$ for PSK-GS and $B=2$ for Chaos-GS.
+The number of the transmission bits was set to $B=4$, $6$ or $8$ for PSK-GS and $B=2$ for Chaos-GS.
 The channel estimation error in the benchmark schemes was evaluated with \eqref{eq:NMSE-expectation}.
-Note that both schemes were fairly compared in terms of the transmission rate $R$.
-As shown in Fig.~\ref{fig:AMI}, the proposed Grass-GS achieved a higher rate than the benchmark, significantly outperforming the PSK-GS in particular.
+Note that both schemes were fairly compared in terms of $R$.
+As shown in Fig.~\ref{fig:AMI}, the proposed Grass-GS exhibited similar performance to Chaos-GS at low rates and significantly outperformed PSK-GS at high rates, achieving its half-rate at an SNR up to 4.7 dB lower than the coherent benchmarks.
+This means that Grass-GS can accordingly reduce the transmit signal power, thereby offering a substantial advantage in enhancing covertness.
+Note that similar trends were observed for a smaller pilot ratio $T_{P}/T=4/14 \approx 0.286$.
+Although bit error rate comparisons were omitted, Grass-GS achieved higher diversity orders than the coherent benchmarks.